Register Your Design Internationally

 • List of countries or regions where you want to obtain design protection.

-• Full details of the design and if appropriate, and a good representation of all the needed views of the design in JPG or similar.
+• Full details of the design and, if appropriate, a good representation of all required views in JPG or a similar format.

 • Short description of the product(s) or design(s) to be registered.

-• The details of the application on which Convention Priority is to be claimed, if appropriate, within 6 months from first application date, along with the Certificate of Priority.
+• The details of the application on which Convention Priority is to be claimed, if appropriate, within 6 months from the date of the first application, along with the Certificate of Priority.

 • Date of first disclosure of the product(s) or design(s) in a specific country of the European Union, if any.

-• Your instructions on how we should proceed and approval of the likely costs.
+• Your instructions on how we should proceed and your approval of the likely costs.

-• Your immediate payment by bank transfer from invoice issue.
+• Immediate payment by bank transfer upon invoice issuance.

-• A POA signed by the applicant (no legalization) is required by the International Bureau.
+• A Power of Attorney signed by the applicant (no legalization) is required by the International Bureau.

 Contact Us